 Thomas is an American bass player and recording engineer.
 He was one of the founders of the blues & rockabilly group The Paladins in 1980 with guitarist Dave Gonzalez.
 The Paladins are still going strong, releasing albums and touring to this day.
 Thomas also founded Lux Records and runs Thunderbird Analog Recording Studio in Oceanside, California.

-When David was in 5th grade, he started playing in rock bands with older musicians (junior high and high schoolers, ha ha).
+When David was in 4th grade, he started playing in rock bands with older musicians, junior high and high schoolers.
 A friend told him about a legendary older 7th grade guitar player who played a Gibson Destroyer through a Marshall amp.
 The word on the street was he rocked.
 His name was Greg Hildebrand.
-David thought he would never be able to rise to Greg’s level of rock-ness.
+David thought he would never be able to rise to Greg’s level of rock and roll greatness.

 Cut to five years later, Greg and David are in the same band, along with Matt Clowminzer on guitar, Brian Glenn on Bass, and Greg’s little brother Stephen on lead vocals.
-The band was called Zipguns.
+The band is Zipguns.
 The group have been friends ever since.

-One day in high school, the lead singer of Zipguns, Stephen Hildebrand, got a little big-headed and mouthy.
-So, Matt, David, and Glen fired him and his brother Greg—they stuck it to the man—and started their own band called The Dawts.
-They were popular at high school dances and parties, while Stephen and Greg looked on from the sidelines (that’ll teach ‘em).
+One day in high school, the lead singer of Zipguns, Stephen Hildebrand, became a little big-headed and mouthy.
+So, Matt, David, and Glen fired him and his brother Greg—they stuck it to the man.
+They started their own band called The Dawts.
+They were popular at high school dances and parties in San Diego, while Stephen and Greg looked on from the cheap seats in the bleachers (that’ll teach ‘em).

 Around the same time, when David was in 9th grade, Matt Clowminzer introduced him to a much older and wiser musician with long hippy hair, a senior in high school by the name of Thomas Yearsley.
-The trio liked to attempt to play Jeff Beck’s “Wired” album in Thomas’ garage.
-Matt and Thomas switched off between lead guitar and bass.
-David convinced his concerned father that everything was cool hanging out with these much older musicians—that there wasn’t any mischief going on, even though David was coming home at midnight, and there may have been a little mischief going on.
+The trio liked to attempt to play Jeff Beck’s “Wired” album in Thomas’ mother's garage.
+Matt and Thomas switched between lead guitar and bass.
+Both were pretty good at playing the drums on "Blue Wind" in order to teach David how to play it right.
+David convinced his concerned father that everything was cool hanging out with these much older musicians—that there wasn’t any mischief going on, even though David was coming home after midnight, and there may have been a little mischief going on.
 Good times.
 David, Matt, and Thomas developed a strong musical friendship back then, which lives to this day.

-Regarding Glen Fisher, he was invited to be a Chimpo by David.
+Glen Fisher was invited to be a Chimpo by drummer David.
 Why?
 The Chimpos needed a bass player for a few songs, and Glen is one of the best around.
 No brainer.
 When they were kids, Glen and David were musical leaders in the Point Loma High School jazz band.
-They have been friends and playing music together for more than 40 years in various bands and projects.
+They have been friends and playing music together for more than 50 years in various bands and projects.
 To this day, each love to beat each other at golf, which happens regularly.